 Financial Aid Breakdown 2014-2015

-75% of full-time first-time undergraduates receiving student loan aid
+75% of full-time, first-time undergraduates awarded student loan aid

-$14,525 Average amount of federal state local or institutional grant aid received
+$14,773 Average amount of federal, state, local, or institutional grant aid awarded

-$7,420 Average amount of student loan aid received by full-time first-time undergraduates
+$7,274 Average amount of student loan aid awarded to full-time, first-time undergraduates

 Scholarships are awarded for academics, activities, major courses of study, and more, based on a wide variety of categories including need, location, high school rank, GPA, and SAT or ACT scores.
 Scholarships range up to $14,000, but several scholarships can be put together to make the total scholarship package much greater.